-The CO2 law introduces a tax on CO2 emissions from fuel, which is used to subsidize energy renovations for buildings.
+The CO2 law introduces a tax on CO2 emissions from fuel, of which a third is used to subsidize energy renovations for buildings ; the rest contributes to AVS and medical insurrance.
 Companies can choose to pay the CO2 tax, reduce their emissions or buy carbon certificates.
-For more information, see our analysis by type of emission.

 To cover the period between 2020 and 2030 and to fulfil Switzerland's pledges in the Paris climate agreement, a revision of the CO2 law has been proposed by the Conseil fédéral.

 The revision of the CO2 law lacks ambition !